AlexandruBurlacu/alexandruburlacu.github.io/_posts/2022-07-05-neptuneai-automl.md

 Depending on the nature of your data, and your model validation setup, some AutoML solutions can easily overfit.
 By the nature of data I mean its properties like label distributions, how many outliers you have, and the overall quality of your dataset.
 To be fair, often it’s not the tool’s fault, but yours, meaning most of the time the cause of overfitting is in your evaluation setup.
 So watch out how you evaluate candidates, how you split your data, and if working with time-series – I don’t envy you.
 Treat the AutoML process like hyperparameter optimization, and split your data accordingly using something like [nested cross-validation](https://weina.me/nested-cross-validation/).

+You can find a comprehensive guide how to properly evaluate any machine learning model [here in this post]({{ site.url }}/posts/2021-07-26-ml-error-analysis).

 ### Too much emphasis on optimization